 When you need to work with physical objects, ETChster has all the tools necessary for art collectors and artists.

 Creating an Etching

-Creating an Etching in ETChster is simple.
+Creating a physical NFT (Etching) in ETChster is simple.
 The app walks you through your first one.

 If you are a creator and your aim is to make sales, you can do some interesting things with your Etchings like affix the ETC # to the object.
 When you do this, anyone who comes across your work on public display can search that ETC # in Google or elsewhere and find the work, its story, your story, and the rest of your public etchings, which include your works for sale.